d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 8. Bookmark the directory with the notes
 ..
 9. Use the `citar-denote' package for bibliography notes
 ..
 10. Use the `consult-notes' package
 ..
-11. Treat your notes as a project
+11. Use the `denote-menu' package
 ..
-12. Variants of `denote-open-or-create'
+12. Treat your notes as a project
 ..
-13. Variants of `denote-link-or-create'
+13. Make variants of `denote-open-or-create'
-12. Installation
 ..
+14. Make variants of `denote-link-or-create'
+..
+15. Use the tree-based file prompt for select commands
+..
+16. Rename files with Denote in the Image Dired thumbnails buffer
+..
+17. Rename files with Denote using `dired-preview'
+..
+18. Avoid duplicate identifiers when exporting Denote notes .....
+1. Export Denote notes with Org Mode
+.....
+2. Export Denote notes with Markdown
+13. Installation
+..
 1. GNU ELPA package
 ..
 2. Manual installation
-13. Sample configuration
+14. Sample configuration
-14. For developers or advanced users
+15. For developers or advanced users
+16. Troubleshoot Denote in a pristine environment
-15. Contributing
+17. Contributing
-16. Things to do
+18. Things to do
-17. Publications about Denote
+19. Publications about Denote
-18. Alternatives to Denote
+20. Alternatives to Denote
 ..
-1. Alternative ideas with Emacs and further reading
+1. Alternative implementations and further reading
-19. Frequently Asked Questions
+21. Frequently Asked Questions
 ..
 1. Why develop Denote when PACKAGE already exists?
 ..
 2. Why not rely exclusively on Org?
 ..
 3. Why care about Unix tools when you use Emacs?